-The goal of this project, “How better soil management could affect property prices?”, is to complete the first phase of a stream of work that seeks to understand how soil management practices influence property prices, so farmers can better understand the pay-off from investments in improving soil management.
-The eventual goal is to develop a hedonic pricing model that will identify how on farm property characteristics and other external factors determine a property’s value or price.
+The goal of this project, “How better soil management could affect property prices?”, was to complete the first phase of a stream of work that seeks to understand how soil management practices influence property prices, so farmers can better understand the pay-off from investments in improving soil management.
+The eventual goal is to develop a hedonic pricing model identifing how on farm property characteristics and other external factors determine a property’s value or price.
 This model will eventually be used to identify the value of soil stewardship practices.

 A significant challenge when conducting a hedonic pricing analysis is achieving access to the appropriate data.
-This phase one study therefore seeks to identify what data is needed, what data are available through secondary sources, and what data would need to be collected through primary data collection for a future hedonic pricing analysis.
+This phase one study sought to identify what data is needed, what data was available through secondary sources, and what data could be collected through primary data collection for a future hedonic pricing analysis.

-Data that will be needed is being determined through a literature review and interviews with farmers and property agents to better understand the factors influencing farmers when purchasing properties, particularly with respect to soil and soil management practices
+Data was determined through a literature review and interviews with farmers and property agents to better understand the factors influencing farmers when purchasing properties, particularly with respect to soil and soil management practices

-Data that are available will be identified through a review of public and privately available soil feature and soil management databases and GIS layers, and property sale prices databases across Australia.
+Data was identified through a review of public and privately available soil feature and soil management databases and GIS layers, and property sale prices databases across Australia.

 This project will provide a better understanding of information needs and availability for completing a hedonic pricing analysis to identify how soil management practices may influence property prices, which will indicate the additional pay-off from investment in improved soil practices.
 It will also provide qualitative insight into how Australian farmers and other landholders currently assess soil quality and soil management practices when purchasing properties.